Patient EducationMay | 24 | 2022

 How Can Parents Help Children After A National Tragedy?

-Today a horrible school shooting killed a number of young children in an elementary school in Newtown, CT.
-Naturally in the wake of such a tragic situation parents are struggling with the urgent issue of how to help their children and families.
-Many of the surviving children witness bloodshed at the site, and others around the nation may see images and videos of it on television.
+This week, a mass shooting killed a number of young children in an elementary school in Uvalde, TX.
+Naturally in the wake of such tragedy, parents are struggling with the urgent issue of how to talk to their children about the shooting, images on television and the Internet and safety in their own classrooms.

-The key question here is how to help young children in such a terrifying situation.
+The key question here is how to help young children understand and process this shocking incident.